 This guide covers the procedures that both plaintiffs and defendants should use to successfully bring or defend a small claims case in California.
 Unlike other guides, it also contains step-by-step instructions for preparing particularly common small claims cases, along with real-life examples of cases I’ve observed in small claims courts throughout California.

-Chapters 2 and 3 help you answer the basic question of whether you should sue in the first place by asking two crucial questions: Do you have a good case?
+Chapters 2 and 3 help you decide the basic issue of whether you should sue in the first place by asking two crucial questions: Do you have a good case?
 Can you collect any money from the defendant if you win?
-If your answer to either of these questions is “no,” then you should read Chapter 6 to see whether you might be able to settle your dispute without going to court, or you should consider dropping the idea of a lawsuit.
+If your answer to either of these questions is “no,” then you should read Chapter 6 to see whether you might be able to settle your dispute without going to court, or if you should consider dropping the idea of a lawsuit.

 Chapters 4–9 walk you through the procedural details.
-Small claims court is meant to be easy, but it still has rules about how much money you can sue for, who you can sue, what court you should bring your lawsuit in, and so forth.
+Small claims court is meant to be easy, but it still has rules about how much money you can sue for (maximum $10,000 in most cases); whom you can sue and what is the deadline (called the statute of limitations) for doing so; what you must do before filing a small claims court lawsuit (ask for the money owed); what court you should bring your lawsuit in (usually the court in the county where the defendant lives or its main place of business is located); and so forth.

 Chapters 10 and 11 are about the actual paperwork: How do you fill out your papers and deliver them to the defendant once you’ve decided to bring a small claims lawsuit?

-In Chapters 16–22, we look at the most common types of cases and discuss strategies to handle each.
+In Chapters 16–22, we look at the most common types of cases (such as disputes involving security deposits, car purchases or repairs, or an unpaid debt), and discuss strategies to handle each.
 Even if your fact situation doesn’t fit neatly in one of these categories, you should read this material.
 By picking up a few hints here and a little information there, you should be able to piece together a good plan of action.
 For example, many of the suggestions on how to handle motor vehicle repair disputes can also be applied to cases involving problems with fixing major appliances such as televisions, washers, and expensive stereos.